Russian (RUSS)

 RUSS 125a, Intensive Elementary RussianConstantine Muravnik

 An intensive course that covers in one term the material taught in RUSS 110 and 120.
-For students of superior linguistic ability.
+For motivated students.
 Study of Russian grammar; practice in conversation, reading, and composition.
-Recommended for prospective majors in Russian and in Russian and East European Studies.
-L1, L2RP2 Course cr
+Recommended for prospective seekers of the Advanced Language Certificate and prospective majors in Russian and in Russian and East European Studies.
+L1, L20 Course cr

 MTWThF 10:30am-11:20am